Produces a formatted table showing the outputs from the Odds Ratio analysis, including details on covariate characteristics and model results.

 Value

-object returned depends on output
+The returned object depends on the output

 Details